Male Abdominoplasty (Tummy Tuck) Sydney

 - Possible rebates from Medicare and Private Health fund

-- Minimum 3 night stay in private hospital
+- Minimum three-night stay in a private hospital

-Male abdominoplasty is designed to remove excess skin and fatty tissue on the stomach.
-The contours of the abdomen are usually affected by the quality and elasticity of the skin, the amount of fat deposits beneath the skin and the laxity of the abdominal muscles – problems that affect both men and women.
-The abdomen is an area where excess skin and fat can easily form but it doesn’t always respond to diet and exercise.
-The effects of ageing, weight loss and past abdominal surgeries can all contribute to excess skin and fat and to lax abdominal muscles.
+Male abdominoplasty is designed to remove excess skin and fatty tissue in the stomach.
+The contours of the abdomen are usually affected by the quality and elasticity of the skin, the amount of fat deposits beneath the skin and the laxity of the abdominal muscles.
+The abdomen is an area where excess skin and fat can easily form, but it doesn’t always respond to diet and exercise.
+The effects of ageing, weight loss, and past abdominal surgeries can all contribute to excess skin and fat and lax abdominal muscles.

-There are several different types of tummy tuck (male abdominoplasty) procedures that can be used to achieve the desired outcome.
-All these procedures involve removing the excess skin and fat, while also tightening the abdominal muscles.
+Several types of tummy tuck (male abdominoplasty) procedures can be used to achieve the desired outcome.
+All these procedures involve removing the excess skin and fat while tightening the abdominal muscles.
 Liposuction might be needed at the same time.

 It should be noted that abdominoplasty is not suited to patients who still need to lose weight.
-Men considering a tummy tuck (abdominoplasty) should be close to or have already achieved their goal weight.
+Men considering abdominoplasty should be close to or have already achieved their goal weight.
 As you can imagine, regaining weight after surgery will impact your results, which is why an ongoing healthy lifestyle is encouraged after surgery.

 Male Abdominoplasty FAQs